 Town Forest Trailhead

-Located in the Town Forest at the very end of Coaching Lane in West Windsor (accessed from Route 44), this trailhead provides an information kiosk and smaller parking area than Ski Tow Rd.
+Located at the Town Forest at 750 Coaching Lane in Brownsville (accessed from Route 44), this trailhead provides an information kiosk and smaller parking area than Ski Tow Rd.
 Riding from here is better suited to intermediate and advanced riders and offers a variety of primarily single-track terrain: rock gardens, rollers, bridges, up and down through forest glades, bermed flow trails and some ‘old school’ technical sections.

 State Park Trailhead

-Located on Back Mountain Rd (Route 44A), opposite the entrance to Mt.
-Ascutney State Park, this trailhead provides an information kiosk and a small roadside parking area.
+Located at 1826 Back Mountain Rd (Route 44A), opposite the entrance to Mt.
+Ascutney State Park in Windsor, this trailhead provides an information kiosk and a small roadside parking area.
 The 3.5-mile trail network here is novice-friendly, but intermediate-enjoyable with single and double-track terrain: flat and gently undulating through the woods, bridges and boardwalks, switchbacks, dirt rollers and one big hill to challenge all skill levels.